 - Cuddling with a furry friend

-- Writing a card and mailing it to a loved one
+- Writing a card and mailing it to a loved one, shut-in or veteran

-Along the same lines, give some thought to which relationships are no longer serving you in your life.
+While social self-care often means spending time with other people, it can also mean the opposite.
+Give some thought to which relationships are no longer serving you in your life.
 If there’s anyone you find draining to be around (a friend or family member), it may be time to part ways.
 Your relationships should uplift and fulfill you, not deflate and drain you.